Jeannie Aur Juju: Plot

-The story revolves around a pilot captain Vikram khanna aka Vicky, who finds a mysterious magical bottle on an island after his airplane crash in which he finds a most beautiful and bubbly 2000 years old Jeannie.
-After Jeannie enters Vicky's life, she creates lots of problems but at last Jeannie and Juju(Vicky) tackle the problem smartly and solve it.
-In other side, there is a modern lady who is Vicky's girlfriend Priya.
-Priya then hates Jeannie as she always revolve around Vicky.
+The story revolves around a pilot captain Vikram Khanna aka Vicky, who finds a mysterious magical bottle on an island after his airplane crash in which he finds a most beautiful and bubbly 2000-year-old Jeannie.
+It is revealed that Jinn Jora has trapped her in the bottle for 2000 years.
+After Jeannie enters Vicky's life, she creates lots of problems but at last Jeannie and Juju (Vicky) tackle the problem smartly and solve it.
+Vicky's girlfriend Priya hates Jeannie, as she is always around Vicky.
 Then there starts a most romantic, adventurous, cute love story of Jeannie and Juju.
-Jeannie's sister Jiya comes to stay with them and instantly strikes a war with Vicky and created trouble for him but nevertheless both deeply cared for each other.
-She later goes back to jin land to complete her course.
-At last Juju(Vicky) finally got married with Jeannie and lived a happy married life.